Employee of the Month: Lisa Groves makes the move from Melbs to Sydney

 How did you end up here?

-I’ve moved up from Melbourne to help set everything up, assist with the training, and improve overall CX.
+I’ve moved up from Melbourne to help set everything up, assist with the training, and kick start CX in Sydney.

 And what is CX?

 CX is customer experience.
-So we look after the customers when they first come to the park.
-We’re checking them in for their sessions, helping them with hire gear, and just being the happy, fun, public-facing workers of the business.
+So we look after the customers when they first arrive at the park.
+We’re checking them in for their sessions, helping them with hire gear, and just being the happy, fun, welcoming, public-facing workers of the business.

 Wait, you moved all the way from Melbourne to Sydney just to work here?
 That’s interesting.

 Yeah, so I started looking at potentially moving up probably about a year ago after I did a trip to Sydney.
 I was like, ‘I love Sydney,’ and I knew that the wave park was coming, but there was a lot of questioning, like, when’s it gonna open?
 Is it opening soon?
-The opening date kept getting pushed back, and then I got comfortable in Melbourne again.
+With the delays on construction, the opening date was moved, and then I got comfortable in Melbourne again.
 I was like, nah, I don’t want to go.
 And then all of a sudden, it was December 2023 (editor’s note: the Sydney wave pool opened in May 2024).
-I had a rough conversation with HR about it, and then in January, they were like, ‘Yep, we’re happy to have you come up.’
+I had a conversation with HR about it, and then in January, they were like, ‘Yep, we’re happy to have you come up.’
 So I moved into my shared apartment and then started on-site five days later.

 Wow.
 Quite a whirlwind of activity.
 And were you in the same role in Melbourne?

 Yes.
-I was a team leader in Melbourne, so I mainly dealt with rentals.
-But then I also did admissions and guest services.
-Guest services includes our ticketing, phone systems, emails, and phone calls.
+I was a team leader in Melbourne, so I mainly assisted with rentals.
+But then I also did admissions and the Welcome Desk.
+The Welcome Desk includes our ticketing, phone systems, emails, and phone calls.

 What are the differences that you notice here between the two cities of Melbourne and Sydney?